nicfv/Me/www/posts/2026-03-13-marin-defense.md

 Marin used to host several military bases and fortresses across the county, notably:

-- Spanish-American War
 - Fort McDowell
+    - Commissioned during the Spanish-American War
-- WWI
+    - Also used throughout WWI and WWII
-    - Fort Baker
-    - Fort Barry
+    - Used as a garrison for soldiers
-    - Fort Cronkhite
+- Forts Baker, Barry, and Cronkhite
-- WWII
+    - Used as training and command posts during WWI and WWII
 - Hamilton Army Airfield
+    - Originally a bomber airfield for WWII
+    - Planes flew out of here to defend Hawaii during the attack of Pearl Harbor
+    - Also used as a training facility
 - Floating Drydocks, Tiburon
-- Korean War
+    - Used for training and ship repair during WWII
-    - Battery D, Ring Mountain (anti-aircraft missile system)
+- Battery D, Ring Mountain
-- Cold War
+    - Anti-aircraft missile system during the Korean War
-    - Several Nike Missile launch sites (McInnis Park, Angel Island, Marin Headlands)
+- Several Nike Missile launch sites
+    - Locations include:
+        - McInnis Park
+        - Angel Island
+        - Marin Headlands
+    - Designed to shoot down aircraft over 80 miles away
+    - Commissioned during the height of the Cold War

 Many of these are well preserved and could be restored for present-day use.
 There are no warheads remaining in Marin.